Glossary

 Z

-A sanded plywood panel with a-grade face, c-grade back and c-grade inner plies bonded with exterior glue.
+A sanded plywood panel with a-grade face, c-grade back, and c-grade inner plies bonded with exterior-grade glue.

-Seasoned by exposure to the atmosphere, in the open or under cover, without artificial heat.
+Seasoned naturally outdoors, in the open or under cover, without the use of artificial heat.

 And Better

-This designation, usually abbreviated “&Btr”, indicates that lumber so graded contains an unspecified percentage of pieces that are of a higher grade than the lowest acceptable grade.
-Thus, Std&Btr will contain some pieces of the Standard grade, and some that are of higher grades, such as Construction.
+This designation, abbreviated “&Btr”, indicates a batch of lumber that contains an unspecified percentage of pieces that are of a higher grade than the lowest acceptable grade.
+Std&Btr contains some pieces of the Standard grade, and some that are of higher grades, such as Construction.
 The proportionate distribution of grades is not guaranteed unless a maximum percentage of the lower grade is specified in the purchase order.

 Back Veneer